Current & Upcoming Events

 Introducing new artists and photographers as well as our resident artists, The Third Collection features an inspiring collection of paintings and photography, exploring a rich diversity of styles, techniques, and artistic expression.

-Kelvin Okafor: Demonstration with Q&A
+Artist Demo: Kelvin Okafor - Demonstration with Q&A

 2nd May, Saturday 11am-2pm